salilab/rmf/README.md

 representations of proteins), along with markup, including geometry and score data.

-Note the the repository has a subrepository so you must use `git clone --recursive` when cloning (or call `git submodule init` after cloning if you have an older git and do
+Note the the repository has a subrepository so you must use the provided `setup_git.py` script to initialize the repository after cloning or do `git clone --recursive` and be `git submodule update --init` whenever you update.
-`git pull --recurse-submodules` when updating (or
-`git submodule update` after updating if your git is older).

 The library uses the [HDF5](http://www.hdf5.org) library or [Avro](http://avro.apache.org) library to manage the data on